For Professor Dynan's main faculty web page in the Harvard Economics Department, please go here.

-Karen Dynan is a Professor of the Practice in the Department of Economics at Harvard University.
-She served as Assistant Secretary for Economic Policy and Chief Economist at the U.S. Department of the Treasury from 2014 to 2017.
-From 2009 to 2013, Dynan was Vice President and Co-director of the Economic Studies program at the Brookings Institution.
-Before that, she was on the staff of the Federal Reserve Board for 17 years, playing a leadership role in a number of areas, including macroeconomic forecasting, household finances, and the Fed’s response to the financial crisis.
-Dynan also served as a senior economist at the White House Council of Economic Advisers from 2003 to 2004 and as a visiting assistant professor at Johns Hopkins University in 1998.
-Dynan teaches in the Harvard Economics Department and at the Harvard Kennedy School; she is also currently a nonresident senior fellow at the Peterson Institute for International Economics.
+Karen Dynan is a Professor of the Practice in the Harvard University Department of Economics and at the Harvard Kennedy School.
+She is also a senior fellow at the Peterson Institute for International Economics and the chair of the American Economic Association Committee on Economic Statistics.
+She previously served as Assistant Secretary for Economic Policy and Chief Economist at the U.S. Department of the Treasury from 2014 to 2017.
+From 2009 to 2013, Dynan was vice president and co-director of the Economic Studies program at the Brookings Institution.
+Before that, she was on the staff of the Federal Reserve Board, leading work in macroeconomic forecasting, household finances, and the Fed’s response to the financial crisis.
+Dynan has also served as a senior economist at the White House Council of Economic Advisers (2003-2004) and as a visiting assistant professor at Johns Hopkins University (1998).
+Her current research focuses on macroeconomic policy, consumer behavior, and household finances.
+Dynan received her Ph.D. in economics from Harvard University and her A.B. from Brown University.